raspberrypilearning/butterfly-garden/en/step_4.md

 --- task ---

-Click the green flag to check your program.
+Click on the green flag to check your program.
 Is **Butterfly 3** smaller than the other butterflies?
-Is it alsso flying behind them?
+Also, is it flying behind them?

 --- no-print ---